build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 > Please note, the `main_branch_IAM_role` provides full access to AWS resources in EC2 and CloudFormation services, as those will be used by sample CloudFormation template mentioned in this blog.
 Please use this role carefully and delete it when not required.

-## Getting started
+## Getting Started

-### Setting up a CodeCatalyst Space, Project, Repo, Environment
+### Setting Up a CodeCatalyst Space, Project, Repo, Environment
-Before we create the CI/CD pipeline and workflows, lets setup CodeCatalyst.
+Before we create the CI/CD pipeline and workflows, let's set up CodeCatalyst.
 ![Setting up a CodeCatalyst Space, Project, Repo,  Environment inside AWS account](images/cc_create_components.png)

 #### <b>Space </b>
-Lets start with our CodeCatalyst Space.
+Let's start with our CodeCatalyst Space.
 A space represents you, your company, your department, or your group.
 Your development teams can manage projects inside it.

 Create a new space by clicking on `Create Space` on the [CodeCatalyst Dashboard](https://codecatalyst.aws?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcfnaws&sc_geo=mult&sc_country=mult&sc_outcome=acq), add a name (we will use `CloudFormation CodeCatalyst`), and add the AWS Account ID to link for billing.
 Follow the prompts to link your AWS Account with CodeCatalyst.

-Please note, `012345678901` is a placeholder; replace it with your own account ID.
+Please note that `012345678901` is a placeholder; replace it with your own account ID.
 You can find your account ID in the top right of your AWS Console.
 Before you can create the space, follow the `Verify in the AWS console` link and complete the verification.
 You should get green tick to proceed!

 (At the time this writing, CodeCatalyst is in public preview, and only one region is currently supported.)